Playlist: Movie Series and Pieces

 From Kristin Dreyer Kramer | Part of the Reel Discovery series | 03:00

 Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
 Whether you prefer explosive action movies or quiet dramas, you're sure to discover something worth watching.
-On the latest show, Kristin joins the search for identity with a young woman who returns to her birth country in Return to Seoul.
+On the latest show, Kristin journeys to a strange land with a grieving boy in The Boy and the Heron.

 To read more, visit NightsAndWeekends.com.